Refractive surgery: Other procedures

 Using mid-IR and UV lasers for the treatment of presbyopia by scleral tissue ablation was first proposed and patented by J.T.
 Lin, Ph.D. in US patents #6,258,082 (in 2001) and #6,824,540 (in 2004).

 Expectations

+Refractive eye surgeries are used to treat common vision disorders such as myopia, hyperopia, presbyopia and astigmatism.

 Research conducted by the Magill Research Center for Vision Correction, Medical University of South Carolina, showed that the overall patient satisfaction rate after primary LASIK surgery was 95.4%.
 They further differentiated between myopic LASIK (95.3%) and hyperopic LASIK (96.3%).
 They concluded that the vast majority (95.4%) of patients were satisfied with their outcome after LASIK surgery.

 Ophthalmologists use various approaches to analyze the results of refractive surgery, and alter their techniques to provide better results in the future.
 Some of these approaches are programmed into the devices ophthalmologists use to measure the refraction of the eye and the shape of the cornea, such as corneal topography.